(John 3:16; Acts 1:9-11; Romans 1:3-6)

 At Hope, we strive to sing the best songs available to us.
 This means singing rich, time-tested hymns as well as new songs.
 While singing older, more familiar songs is beneficial in letting the truths of Scripture dwell richly in us, we believe it is also important to incorporate solid, Biblical, edifying songs from modern hymnwriters.

-For an example of songs you may hear on a Sunday morning, listen to this playlist:
+For an example of songs you may hear on a Sunday morning, scroll through our song archive or listen to this playlist: